PSALM TALK ON PSALM 4

 I have come across many people in today’s world who suffer from a lack of sleep.
 It is often called insomnia and although this terrible plight can be caused by a number of medical conditions, many suffer from it as a result of the stress of modern life.

 In Psalm 3 we looked at David waking up from a full night of sleep after the incredible stress of having to run for his life from his rebellious son Absalom.
 Psalm 4 is David praying before he goes to bed probably on the night before that morning.
-Why Psalm 4 follows Psalm 3 and is not the other way round is a mystery but having Psalm 4 (the night before) come after Psalm 3 (the morning after) gives us a great opportunity to understand how God (through David’s experience) wants us to face the day to day stress and pressures of life.
-Live life as a person seeking to be planted in God and his word (The Tree), and live life for the King of Love who is in constant battle with the King of this world who leads his followers to destruction.
+Why Psalm 4 follows Psalm 3 and is not the other way around is a mystery but having Psalm 4 (the night before) come after Psalm 3 (the morning after) gives us a great opportunity to understand how God (through David’s experience) wants us to face the day to day stress and pressures of life.
+We are then to live our lives as people seeking to be planted in God and his word (The Tree), and then live our lives for the King of Love who is in constant battle with the King of this world who leads his followers to destruction.

-Psalm 4 takes us on a journey a journey in prayer as David goes from a cry of distress to a position of child like faith that leads him to exclaim “I will lie down and sleep in peace” (Psalm 4: 8).
+Psalm 4 takes us on a journey a journey in prayer as David goes from a cry of distress to a position of child like faith that leads him to exclaim,

 This psalm can be divided up into three sections: